DK Havenergi

 It is expected that the new EU Commission can take office after the hearings either on 1 November or 1 December.

 11 out of the 27 candidates for Commission President Ursula von der Leyen's second EU Commission are women.
-This corresponds to around 40 percent, says the commission chairman himself at a presentation on Tuesday.
+This corresponds to around 40 percent, the Commission President herself said at a presentation on Tuesday.

-Thus, as expected, von der Leyen does not achieve gender balance in his second EU Commission.
+As expected, von der Leyen will not achieve gender balance in her second EU Commission.
 On the other hand, four out of the six so-called executive vice presidents will be women, says von der Leyen.

-- When we began the process, the EU countries had nominated so few women that the EU Commission would consist of 22 percent women and 78 percent men.
-It was completely unacceptable, so I worked with the EU countries to get more female candidates.
-It managed to reach 40 percent.
-But there is still much to do, says von der Leyen.
+- When we started the process, the EU countries had nominated so few women that the EU Commission would consist of 22 percent women and 78 percent men.
+That was completely unacceptable, so I worked with the EU countries to get more female candidates.
+We managed to reach 40 percent.
+But there is still a lot to do, says von der Leyen.

 The candidates must go through hearings in the EU Parliament before they are approved.
 Parliament has the ability to block commissioners.